User Guide

 Stops & Targets (RSM-based)

-• BO: Stop Loss in RSM: Stop loss distance as a multiple of the range size (e.g., 0.5 = SL is half the range away from entry).
+- ◦ Stop Loss in RSM: Fixed distance from entry as a multiple of the range size (e.g., 0.5 = half the range away).

 Time Filter (Optional Gate)